Professor Hilary HindsProfessor

 My principal area of research is in early modern radical religious writing, with a special emphasis both on early Quakerism and on writing by women from the radical sects of the second half of the seventeenth century.
 My main publications in this area are George Fox and Early Quaker Culture (Manchester University Press, 2011); God's Englishwomen: Seventeenth-Century Radical Sectarian Writing and Feminist Criticism (Manchester University Press, 1996); two scholarly editions of work by the prophet Anna Trapnel (Anna Trapnel’s Report and Plea [Iter, 2016], and The Cry of a Stone [Arizona Center for Medieval and Renaissance Studies, 2000], both originally published in 1654); and the co-edited collection Her Own Life: Autobiographical Writings by Seventeenth-Century Englishwomen (Routledge, 1989).

-I would be interested in supervising research projects relating to any of the areas of research interest outlined above.
 I have supervised (or co-supervised) to completion PhDs on the following topics:

 From the Feminine to the Maternal: Elusive Maternal Subjectivities and the Rejection of Motherhood in Contemporary American Fiction

 The Sapphic Sleuth: Investigating Identity, Causality, and Craft in Hardboiled Lesbian Detective Fiction

 Popular and High Culture in the early Stuart Court Masque

 Gender and Sexuality in Literary Constructions of Englishness, 1918-1945.